Integralist/integralist.co.uk/content/posts/go-interfaces.md

 If you use have an interface that's used by lots of people, how do you add a new method to it without breaking their code?
 The moment you add a new method to the interface, their existing code that handles the concrete implementation will fail.

+Unfortunately there isn't a completely clean solution to this problem.
+In essence the original interface needs to stay untouched and we need to define a _new_ interface that contains the new behaviour.
+Then the consumer's of an interface will continue to reference the original interface while using a type assertion within their functions for the new interface.

-Below is an example of this problem:
+Below is an example of this problem in action:

 ```
 package main